-viii) Foreign exchange translation and accounting of foreign exchange transactions
+viii) Foreign exchange translation and accounting of foreign exchange transactions a Initial recognition h Conversion c Treatment of exchange difference

-(a) Initial recognition

 Foreign currency transactions are initially recorded in the reporting currency, by applying to the foreign currency amount the exchange rate between the reporting currency and the foreign currency at the date of the transaction.
 However, for practical reasons, the Company uses a monthly average rate if the average rate approximate the actual rate at the date of the transactions.